Jonathan2251/lbd/_sources/funccall.rst.txt

     ret $lr
     nop

-As above code comment, **“.cprestore 8”** is a pseudo instruction for saving **$gp** to **8($sp)** while Instruction **“ld $gp, 8($sp)”** restore the $gp, refer to Table 8-1 of "MIPSpro TM Assembly Language Programmer’s Guide" [#mipsasm]_.
+As mentioned in the code comment, **“.cprestore 8”** is a pseudo instruction for saving **$gp** to **8($sp)**, while the instruction **“ld $gp, 8($sp)”** restores the $gp.
+Refer to Table 8-1 of the "MIPSpro TM Assembly Language Programmer’s Guide" [#mipsasm]_ for more details.

-In other words, $gp is a caller saved register, so main() need to save/restore
-$gp before/after call the shared library _Z5sum_ii() function.
+In other words, $gp is a caller-saved register, so the `main()` function needs to save and restore $gp before and after calling the shared library `_Z5sum_ii()` function.

-In llvm Mips 3.5, it removed the .cprestore in mode PIC which meaning $gp is not a caller saved register in PIC anymore.
-However, it is still existed in Cpu0 and this feature can be removed by not defining it in Cpu0Config.h.
+In LLVM MIPS 3.5, the `.cprestore` instruction was removed in PIC mode, meaning $gp is no longer treated as a caller-saved register in PIC.
+However, it is still present in Cpu0, and this feature can be removed by not defining it in `Cpu0Config.h`.

-The #ifdef ENABLE_GPRESTORE part of code in Cpu0 can be removed but it comes with the cost of reserving $gp register as a specific register and cannot be allocated for the program variable in PIC mode.
-As explained in early chapter Gloabal variable, the PIC is not critial function and the performance advantage can be ignored in dynamic link, so we keep this feature in Cpu0.
+The `#ifdef ENABLE_GPRESTORE` part of the code in Cpu0 can be removed, but it comes with the cost of reserving the $gp register as a specific register that cannot be allocated for program variables in PIC mode.
+As explained in earlier chapters on "Global Variables," PIC is not a critical function, and its performance advantage can be considered negligible in dynamic linking.
+Therefore, we keep this feature in Cpu0.

-Reserving $gp as a specific register in
-PIC will save a lot of code in programming.
-When reserving $gp, .cprestore can be disabled by option "-cpu0-reserve-gp".
+Reserving $gp as a specific register in PIC mode will save a lot of code during programming.
+When reserving $gp, the `.cprestore` can be disabled using the option `"-cpu0-reserve-gp"`.

-The .cpload is needed even reserving $gp (considering that programmers implement a boot code function with C and assembly mixed, programmer can set
+The `.cpload` instruction is still needed even when reserving $gp (since programmers may implement boot code functions with a mix of C and assembly).
-$gp value through .cpload be issued.
+In this case, the programmer can set the $gp value through `.cpload`.

-If enabling "-cpu0-no-cpload", and undefining ENABLE_GPRESTORE or enable "-cpu0-reserve-gp", .cpload and $gp save/restore won't be issued as follow,
+If enabling `-cpu0-no-cpload`, and undefining `ENABLE_GPRESTORE` or enabling `-cpu0-reserve-gp`, the `.cpload` and `$gp` save/restore instructions will not be issued, as shown in the following.

 .. code-block:: console